XhateXd/PRO-USERBOT/README.md

 - To Get Details Of StringSession Follow Step:

-- Go To Telegram And Search @Pro_StringBot
+- Go To Telegram And Search @LegendStringbot

 - Click Start

-- Send Ur Phone Number To @Pro_StringBot
+- Send Ur Phone Number To @LegendStringbot

 - U Received Code From Telegram Like This=VGFK0rHbzaF